0rdinant/privacyguides.org/collections/_evergreen/linux-desktop.md

 ### Arch-based distributions

 Arch based distributions are not recommended for new users, regardless of the distribution.
-Arch does not have an distribution update mechanism for the underlying software stack.
+Arch does not have an distribution update mechanism for the underlying software choices.
 As a result the user of the system must stay aware with current trends and adopt technologies as they supersede older practices.

 For a secure system, the user is also expected to have sufficient Linux knowledge to properly set up security for their system such as adopting a [mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) system, setting up [kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module#Security) blacklists, hardening boot parameters, manipulating [sysctl](https://en.wikipedia.org/wiki/Sysctl) parameters and knowing what components they need such as [Polkit](https://en.wikipedia.org/wiki/Polkit).